ropensci/roweb3/content/blog/2024-05-24-news-may-2024/index.md

 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

-- Tuesday, June 4th, 09:00 Australia Western (01:00 UTC), Theme TBD with cohost TBD and [Steffi LaZerte](/author/steffi-lazerte).
+- [Tuesday, June 4th, 09:00 Australia Western (01:00 UTC)](/events/coworking-2024-06), R in the Wild with cohosts [Ernest Guevarra](/author/ernest-guevarra/), [Tomás Zaba](/author/tom%C3%A1s-zaba/), [Nicholus Tint Zaw](/author/nicholus-tint-zaw/), [Zython Paul Lachica](/author/zython-paul-lachica/) and [Steffi LaZerte](/author/steffi-lazerte).
+    - Work on some of your own wild workflows
+    - Learn how others use R in the Wild (at work, with or without teams)
+    - Chat with our cohosts, discuss the challenges they face, and wins they have through their work

+- [Tuesday, July 2nd, 14:00 Europe Central (12:00 UTC)](/events/coworking-2024-07), Git and GitHub with cohost [Zhian Kamvar](/author/zhian-n.-kamvar/) and [Steffi LaZerte](/author/steffi-lazerte).
+    - Read up on Git and GitHub and how they might serve you
+    - Start your first Git/GitHub project
+    - Chat with our cohost about the pros and cons of Git & GitHub, resources for getting started and tips and tricks.

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

 ## Software :package: